-- 1. The percentage of the purchase price paid up front as the down payment will determine the amount that is borrowed.
-That principal balance on the mortgage, in turn, determines the monthly mortgage payment. - 2.
-A larger down payment may make the monthly payment smaller but creates the

-- opportunity cost of losing liquidity. - 3.
-A fixed-rate mortgage is structured as an annuity; the monthly mortgage payment can be calculated from the mortgage rate, the maturity, and the principal balance on the mortgage. - 4.
+- The percentage of the purchase price paid up front as the down payment will determine the amount that is borrowed.
+That principal balance on the mortgage, in turn, determines the monthly mortgage payment. - A larger down payment may make the monthly payment smaller but creates the opportunity cost of losing liquidity. - A fixed-rate mortgage is structured as an annuity; the monthly mortgage payment can be calculated from the mortgage rate, the maturity, and the principal balance on the mortgage. - 4.
 A fixed-rate mortgage has a fixed mortgage rate and fixed monthly payments. - 5.
 An adjustable-rate mortgage may have an adjustable mortgage rate and/or adjustable payments. - 6.
-A rate cap or a payment cap may be used to offset the effects of an adjustable-rate mortgage on monthly payments. - 7.
+A rate cap or a payment cap may be used to offset the effects of an adjustable-rate mortgage on monthly payments.

 Closing costs are transaction costs such as an appraisal fee, title search and title insurance, filing fees for legal documents, transfer taxes, and sometimes realtors' commissions.

-- 1. You are considering purchasing an existing single-family house for \$200,000 with a 20 per cent down payment and a twenty-five-year, fixed-rate mortgage at 5.5 per cent.
+- 1. You are considering purchasing an existing singlefamily house for \$200,000 with a 20 per cent down payment and a twenty-five-year, fixed-rate mortgage at 5.5 per cent.
 What would be your monthly mortgage payment?
 When should you consider an adjustable-rate mortgage?
 Why should you be cautious about adjustable-rate mortgages? - 2.
+Select a house you would like to buy and hope to be able to afford in 5 years from Realtor.ca and then use the Calculator Tab to determine the 5% down payment needed, closing costs and monthly payments. - 3.
 Do you presently rent or own your home or apartment?
 What are your housing costs?
 What percentage of your income is taken up in housing costs?
 If your housing is costing you more than a third of your income, what could you do to reduce that cost?
-Record your alternatives in your personal finance journal. - 3.
-As a prospective homeowner, what would be your estimated PITH?
+Record your alternatives in your personal finance journal.

+- 4. As a prospective homeowner, what would be your estimated PITH?
 Would a bank consider that you qualify for a mortgage loan at this time?
 Why or why not?
-What criteria do lenders use to determine your eligibility for a home mortgage? - 4.
+What criteria do lenders use to determine your eligibility for a home mortgage? - 5.
 Can you afford a mortgage now?
 How much of a mortgage could you afford?
 Answer these questions using the Mortgage Calculator found on the CMHC website.
 If you cannot afford a mortgage now, how would your personal situation and/or budget need to change to make that possible?
 Establish home affordability as a goal in your financial planning.
-Write in your personal finance journal how and when you expect you will reach that goal. - 5.
+Write in your personal finance journal how and when you expect you will reach that goal. - 6.
 Read about the closing process in the following article from the Real Estate Wire, "Eight Steps to Closing the Purchase of Your New Home."
 Who attends the closing?
-What legal documents are processed at the closing? - 6.
+What legal documents are processed at the closing? - 7.
 Re-review local real estate, condo, or apartment listings in the price range you have now determined is truly affordable for you.
 For learning purposes, choose a home you would like to own and clip the ad with photo to put in your personal finance journal.
 Record the purchase price, the down payment you would make, the mortgage amount you would seek, the current interest rates on a mortgage loan for fixed- and variable-rate mortgages for various periods or maturities, the type of mortgage you would prefer, the rate and maturity you would seek, the amount of monthly mortgage payments you would expect to make, and the names of lenders you would consider approaching first.